 You can use the Consent Vault to easily view and search the history of all Consent objects on your site.
 In the Consent Vault you can see the status of users' consent, to include: when the consent was last updated, and the date the update was enacted.
-The vault captures user consent to the following types documents and interactions:
+The vault captures user actions related to consent of the following types of documents and interactions:

 - Terms of service

 If a subscription requires double opt-in, the communication consent will be saved in the vault only after the user opts in.

 While Gigya offers a full suite of solutions designed to help clients comply with applicable data privacy laws, it is the clients' responsibility to comply with its obligations under such data privacy laws.
 Please consult with your legal team regarding such data privacy laws prior to implementation of the Gigya suite of solutions.

 Navigate to the Admin tab of your Gigya Console and then select Consent Vault in the left-hand navigation menu.